 Dutch Vs Afrikaans: What are the Differences?

-As you know, the era between the 14th to the 19th Century was about all the European powers invading and stealing lands from different countries like Dutch vs Afrikaans.
+As you know, the era between the 14th to the 19th Century was about all the European powers invading and stealing lands from different countries like Dutch vs. Afrikaans.
 It includes the countries with them in their territories, and enforcing their set of laws upon them.
 To be direct, Colonization was so common and it was not even discouraged by the superpowers of the World at that time.

-In this article, we put some light upon the Dutch Colonization of South Africa, the impact it had on their lives, especially their linguistic impact on South Africa, a brief historical background of the Dutch language and the Afrikaans language.
+In this article, we put some light upon the Dutch Colonization of South Africa, the impact it had on their lives, especially their linguistic impact on South Africa, and a brief historical background of the Dutch language and the Afrikaans language.

 We will also look for the similarities and differences between both of these languages.
 So stick around till the end while we familiarize you with every little detail about the Dutch and the Afrikaans language.